Skills Development for Youth Employment - SKYE

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Federal Ministry of Budget and National Planning (FMBNP)
+Lead executing agency: Federal Ministry of Finance Budget and National Planning (FMFBP)

-The prospects of income-generating employment for Nigerian youth aged between 15 and 35 have improved in selected sectors.
+The prospects of gainful employment for Nigerians aged between 15 and 35 and for returnees have improved in selected sectors of the economy.